anandabhi2910/SWIN_Transformer_for_Medical_Dataset/README.md

-# MEDSWIN - SWIN Transformer fir Medical Datasets
+# MEDSWIN - SWIN Transformer for Medical Datasets
 #### I will update this repo soon.